MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/kd-command-line-options.md

 This error level only has meaning in checked builds of Microsoft Windows.
 The default value is 1.
+Checked builds were available on older versions of Windows, before Windows 10 version 1803.

 <span id="_______-v______"></span><span id="_______-V______"></span> **-v**
 Generates verbose messages for loads, deferred loads, and unloads.